-September 2016 proved to be a direct hit in several respects: summer, sun, good sailing wind.
-The Danish marinas were also pleasantly empty at the beginning of the month, in short, no stress when looking for a berth, the selection was always very good.
-We shared Anholt Marina with a maximum of ten yachts at rush hour, with the result that we lay alongside the jetty.
-And last but not least our boat showed good sailing performance after the shipyard refit.
+September 2016 proved to be a direct hit in several aspects: summer, sun, good sailing wind.
+The Danish marinas were also pleasantly empty at the beginning of the month.
+In a nutshell, no stress when looking for a berth.
+In Anholt, we shared the marina with a maximum of ten yachts at rush hour.
+To come alongside the jetty was pretty comfortable.
+And last but not least, our boat showed excellent sailing performance after the refit.

 The following photo gallery would like to give an impression.
-On the way to the island of Anholt, we crossed a large wind farm coming from Grena.
-In Germany mostly forbidden, in Denmark however expressly permitted.
+On the way to the island of Anholt, coming from Grena, we crossed a large wind farm.
+In Germany mostly forbidden, in Denmark however, expressly permitted.

 On the way back to the Little Belt we visited Ebeltoft, where we last went ashore 20 years ago.

-The last time we sailed through the Little Belt was in 1996.
-We took a break in Middelfart and enjoyed the beautiful surroundings of the city.
-The best part of the city is its location on the Little Belt.
-From here you have a great view of the sea and the bridges.
+The last time we sailed the Little Belt was in 1996.
+We took a break in Middelfart and enjoyed the beautiful surroundings of the city and its location.
+From here one has a great view of the sea and the bridges.
 No wonder the restaurants on the waterfront were very well frequented.
 If the weather is right, it can’t be better.

 If we are near Flensburg, a visit to the beautiful city is mandatory.
 The Dagmar Aaen, the ship of Arved Fuchs, lay in the historic harbor.
 On Sunday there was a regatta in front of Glücksburg with more or less flying catamarans.